deep-security/ansible/deep-security-agent/README.md

 * scan-for-integrity-changes
 * scan-for-malware

-"manage" task will help users to operate the Deep Security Agent service without logining into Trend Micro Deep Security Manager.
-All available actions assume that Trend Micro Deep Security Agent is installed and activated properly and can be triggered without any additional variables.
+The "manage" task will help users operate the Deep Security Agent without logining into the Deep Security Manager.
+All of the available actions assume that the Deep Security Agent is installed and activated properly and can be triggered without any additional variables.

 ```yaml
 - hosts: all